SoLaiu/Github-new-class/2025/homework-4/readme.md

 ## Arrays & Loops
 ***
-Arrays store collections of data, while loops help us process that data by repeating actions until a condition is met.
+Arrays store collections of data, while loops help us process that data by repeating actions until a condition is met.flf

 ### Live links